remind101/empire/README.md

 OPTIONS:
-   --port '8080'                                        The port to run the server on --docker.socket 'unix:///var/run/docker.sock'        The location of the docker api [$DOCKER_HOST] --docker.registry                                    The docker registry to pull container images from [$DOCKER_HOST] --docker.cert                                        If using TLS, a path to a certificate to use [$DOCKER_CERT_PATH] --fleet.api 'http://127.0.0.1:49153'                 The location of the fleet api --db 'postgres://localhost/empire?sslmode=disable'   SQL connection string for the database
+   --port '8080'                                        The port to run the server on --docker.socket 'unix:///var/run/docker.sock'        The location of the docker api [$DOCKER_HOST] --docker.registry                                    The docker registry to pull container images from [$DOCKER_REGISTRY] --docker.cert                                        If using TLS, a path to a certificate to use [$DOCKER_CERT_PATH] --fleet.api                                          The location of the fleet api [$FLEET_URL] --db 'postgres://localhost/empire?sslmode=disable'   SQL connection string for the database

 ```